Ryusuke Hamaguchi

-Ryusuke Hamaguchi (濱口 竜介, Hamaguchi Ryūsuke) is a Japanese film director and screenwriter.
-An alumnus of the University of Tokyo and Tokyo National University of Fine Arts and Music, he first gained international recognition for Happy Hour (2015), Asako I & II (2018) and Wheel of Fortune and Fantasy (2021), which premiered at the main competitions of Locarno, Cannes and Berlin respectively.
+Ryusuke Hamaguchi (濱口 竜介, Hamaguchi Ryūsuke) is a Japanese filmmaker.
+An alumnus of the University of Tokyo and Tokyo National University of Fine Arts and Music, he first gained international recognition for Happy Hour (2015), Asako I & II (2018) and Wheel of Fortune and Fantasy (2021), which premiered in the main competitions of Locarno, Cannes, and Berlin respectively.

-For Drive My Car (2021), Hamaguchi was nominated at the 94th Academy Awards for Best Director and Best Adapted Screenplay, the film was the first Japanese production to be nominated for Best Picture, and won Best International Feature Film.
-He followed with Evil Does Not Exist (2023), which also received widespread critical acclaim winning the Grand Jury Prize at Venice.
+For Drive My Car (2021), Hamaguchi was nominated at the 94th Academy Awards for Best Director and Best Adapted Screenplay; the film was the first Japanese production to be nominated for Best Picture, and it won the Academy Award for Best International Feature Film.
+Following Drive My Car, Hamaguchi wrote and directed the critically acclaimed films Evil Does Not Exist (2023), which won the Grand Jury Prize at Venice, and All of a Sudden (2026), which won the award for Best Actress at Cannes.

 Career

+2000s

 After graduating from the University of Tokyo, Hamaguchi worked in the commercial film industry for a few years before entering the graduate program in film at Tokyo University of the Arts where he studied with and was influenced by Kiyoshi Kurosawa.

+In 2007, he directed Solaris, an unauthorized version of Stanisław Lem's novel of same name, during his first year as a graduation student at the Tokyo University of the Arts, the film had a considerable budget for a graduation project, ¥4 million.
+Since the production failed to gain the novel rights, the resulting 90-minute was never released.

-His graduation film Passion was selected for the competition of the 2008 Tokyo Filmex.
+His second graduation film, Passion (2008) was selected for the competition of the Tokyo Filmex.